TVium/TVium/README.md

 * Open to any **contribution**
 * Aiming for the easiest **support** by the main TV OEMs and operators and the easiest **service** by broadcasters

-## TVium is broadcast driven connected TV, neither like connected PCs nor like connected mobile
+## TVium is broadcast driven connected TVs, neither like connected PCs nor like connected mobiles

 | Device  | Purpose | Units                | Base Access  | Structure | Prime Discovery | Second discovery |
 | --------| ------- |----------------------|---------|---------|-----------------|------------|